 The Master of Accounting degree program is selective.
 Meeting the minimum admission requirements does not guarantee admission to the program.
-Students who have an undergraduate degree in accounting or other business degree are preferable to those who do not have such degrees.
+Students who have an undergraduate degree in accounting are preferable to those who do not have such degrees.
 Students who have been dismissed from any traditional (non-Executive) MAC or TAX program are not eligible for re-admission.

 In addition to other requirements for admission to the Graduate College at FAU, to be considered for these masters programs in the College of Business applicants must:

 1. Have earned a bachelor’s degree from a regionally accredited college or university or the international equivalent.
 Official transcripts from all previous institutions should be sent to FAU Graduate Office.

 2. Have a strong grade point average on all previous college work, though emphasis will be on the last 60 credits earned.

 Applicants to either the traditional (i.e., non-executive) Master of Accounting or the traditional Master of Taxation degree programs may be accepted into the programs without having to take the GMAT/GRE if they hold an undergraduate degree in accounting from a College of Business accredited by the Association to Advance Collegiate Schools of Business (AACSB) and have earned a minimum grade point average (GPA) of 3.50 (on a 4.00 scale) overall and in their accounting courses.